Home » Articles » 10 Key reasons why internal communication is vital

 Importance of internal communication: 10 Reasons why

-There is no doubt that the global pandemic has disrupted the way we work.
 Business leaders were forced to seek better ways to communicate and collaborate with their teams from different remote locations.

 According to recent surveys, 74% of employees feel like they are missing out on the current news regarding their companies.
+Meanwhile, 72% of employees lack the proper understanding of their company’s strategies.

-These are just a few of the impacts of poor communication within the organization.
-To explain it further, below we outline 10 key points on the importance of internal communication:
+To explain it further, below we outline ten key points on the importance of internal communication:

-1. Keeps all your staff well informed
+1. Keeps all your staff well-informed

-It is important to inform everyone of events about to happen in the company, policy changes, employee headcounts, and other updates within the organization.
-Consider using virtual phone systems to keep the internal communication going.
+It is important to inform everyone of events about to happen in the company, policy changes, headcounts, company news, and other updates within the organization.

 Good internal communication allows you to share important information with the right people effectively.